pachyderm/docs/content/latest/enterprise/auth/authentication/connectors/auth0.md

 5. Click **Create**.
 6. Go to the application settings.
 7. Scroll down to **Application URIs**.
-8. In the **Allowed Callback URLs**, add the Pachyderm callback link in the following format:
+8. In the **Allowed Callback URLs**, add the MLDM callback link in the following format:
  ```s
  # Dex's issuer URL + "/callback"